 Commercial Art 1 - Adobe Photoshop (Photo Editing)

-Commercial Art 2 - Adobe Illustrator and Adobe Animate
+Commercial Art 2 - Adobe Illustrator and Adobe Express

 2) Create projects to display in local art shows.